ufal/multilexnorm2021/README.md

 <br>

 This is the official repository for the winning entry to the [*W-NUT 2021: Multilingual Lexical Normalization (MultiLexNorm)* shared task](https://noisy-text.github.io/2021/multi-lexnorm.html), which evaluates lexical-normalization systems on 12 social media datasets in 11 languages.

 Our system is based on [ByT5](https://arxiv.org/abs/2105.13626), which we first pre-train on synthetic data and then fine-tune on authentic normalization data.
-Our system achieves the best performance by a wide margin in intrinsic evaluation, and also the best performance in extrinsic evaluation through dependency parsing.
-In addition to these source files, we also release the fine-tuned models on [HuggingFace TODO](TODO) and an interactive demo on [Google Colab TODO](TODO).
+It achieves the best performance by a wide margin in intrinsic evaluation, and also the best performance in extrinsic evaluation through dependency parsing.
+In addition to these source files, we also release the fine-tuned models on [HuggingFace (TODO)](TODO) and an interactive demo on [Google Colab](https://colab.research.google.com/drive/1rxpI8IlKk-D2crFqi2hdzbTBIezqgsCg?usp=sharing).

 _______